Traditional games of India: Chor Police

-Chor Police (referred to as "cops and robbers" in other English-speaking countries) is a game where one team, the "Police", try to tag all the Chors (thieves) to put them into jail.

 Oonch Neech

 Dog and the bone

-In Dog and the Bone (known by various names in India, such as "Cheel Jhapatta", and more commonly in other parts of the world as "steal the bacon"), there is an object placed in the center of the field, with two teams placed on opposite ends of the field.
+In Dog and the Bone (known by various names in India, such as "Cheel Jhapatta", and more commonly in other parts of the world as "steal the bacon"), there is an object placed in the centre of the field, with two teams placed on opposite ends of the field.
 One player from each team rushes towards the object to try to take it back to their team; a point is scored either if a player successfully retrieves the object, or if a player tags an opponent who is holding the object before the opponent safely makes it back.

 River or mountain

-River or mountain, which is known as Nadee-Parvat in Hindi, and Nadi ki Pahad in Marathi and other regional languages, is a game where the field is divided into areas referred to as "rivers" and "mountains".
+River or mountain, which is known as Nadi ki Pahad in Hindi, and Nadee-Parvat in Marathi and other regional languages, is a game where the field is divided into areas referred to as "rivers" and "mountains".
 At the start of play, the denner shouts out either "river" or "mountain", with all players then attempting to go to the areas referred to by the denner.
 While outside of those areas, the players can be tagged and eliminated by the denner.

 Surr

-In Surr, the offensive team tries to go around the four quadrants of a square without being tagged by the defenders, who stand in the lanes between the quadrants.

-Chain tag
+Saakli (Chain tag)

 Chain tag involves the denner tagging other players, who are then required to form a chain with the denner by holding hands.
 Only the two players at either end of the chain can tag the remaining players (since they have a free hand not trapped in the chain.)
 The game ends once all players are part of the chain.

 Lock and key

-Also prominently known as Vish-Amrit/Vish-Amrut (Poison-Antidote), lock and key is similar to the Western game of freeze tag, in which the denner(s) can "freeze" opponents by tagging them, with the frozen players' teammates able to "unfreeze" them by tagging them.
+Also known as Vish-Amrit/Vish-Amrut (Poison-Antidote), lock and key is similar to the Western game of freeze tag, in which the denner(s) can "freeze" opponents by tagging them, with the frozen players' teammates able to "unfreeze" them by tagging them.
 A unique feature of lock and key is that players may be required to shout out "lock" or "key", as appropriate, when tagging other players.